-Q. From whom does the Church derive its undying life and infallible authority?
+Q. 572.
+From whom does the Church derive its undying life and infallible authority?

-A. The Church derives its undying life and infallible authority from the Holy Ghost, the spirit of truth, who abides with it for ever.
+A. The Church derives its undying life and infallible authority from the Holy Ghost, the spirit of truth, Who abides with it for ever.

-Q. By whom is the Church made and kept One, Holy, and Catholic?
-A. The Church is made and kept One, Holy,
+Q. 573.
+By whom is the Church made and kept One, Holy, and Catholic?

-A. The Church is made and kept One, Holy, and Catholic by the Holy Ghost, the spirit of love and holiness, who unites and sanctifies its members throughout the world.
+A. The Church is made and kept One, Holy, and Catholic, by the Holy Ghost, the spirit of love and holiness, Who unites and sanctifies its members throughout the world.